disclose/dioterms/core-terms-vdp.md

 In participating in our vulnerability disclosure program in good faith, we ask that you:

-- Play by the rules, including following this policy and any other relevant agreements.
+- Follow the rules, including following this policy and any other relevant agreements.
 If there is any inconsistency between this policy and any other applicable terms, the terms of this policy will prevail;
 - Report any vulnerability you’ve discovered promptly;
 - Avoid violating the privacy of others, disrupting our systems, destroying data, and/or harming user experience;
 - Use only the Official Channels to discuss vulnerability information with us;